-Here’s a gluten-free version of Chinese almond cookies!
+Here’s a gluten-free Chinese almond cookie recipe!
 They’re made with a combination of almond and oat flour, which gives the cookies a nice chewy texture, and they take less than 10 ingredients to make!

 Thank you Bob’s Red Mill for sponsoring this post!